 Cost Overruns

-Solution: Create a detailed implementation budget with input from the vendor.
-Include contingencies for unforeseen expenses to avoid surprises.
+Solution: Create a detailed budget for the implementation, with the help of the vendor.
+Contingencies against unforeseen costs will prevent surprises.

 Ensuring User Adoption

-Challenge: Staff may revert to old methods if they find the system cumbersome.
+Challenge: The staff might fall back to old ways if the system becomes cumbersome.

 Cloud-Based Solutions